-WA Local Governments face significant cost from road wear as a consequence of unforeseen heavy vehicle traffic triggered by projects, typically in the resources industry.
+Position Statement The Local Government sector supports the Heavy Vehicle wear as a consequence of unforeseen heavy vehicle traffic triggered by projects, typically in the resources industry.
 In 2015, WALGA produced a User Guide for estimating the incremental cost impact on sealed local roads from additional freight tasks.
 Local Governments have requested that WALGA produce a model policy framework for recovering costs associated with unforeseen heavy vehicle transport tasks.
 The policy covers statutory powers, charging triggers, calculating the charge, negotiation, management of collected charges and guidance for compiling an agreement with the proponent.